check-spelling-sandbox/Azure-Sentinel/Tools/Sentinel-All-In-One/ARMTemplates/README.md

 # ARM template version

-The ARM template in this folder allows you to delploy your Azure Sentinel environments in a few clicks.
+The ARM template in this folder allows you to deploy your Azure Sentinel environments in a few clicks.
 The template is very easy to use as it comes with a wizard interface that guides you through the setup steps.

 The template performs the following tasks: